 - For dehydrated, dry skin people, toners help to normalise hydration levels

 But probably the biggest role of a toner is to prepare the skin for nourishing goodies.

 This it does by opening the skin’s receptor sites, so that the cells receive the full benefit of any serums or moisturisers that follow.

-Between your skin cells is a form of mortar known as intercellular cement that is made up of natural lipids.
+Between your skin cells is a form of mortar known as intercellular cement, which is made up of natural lipids.

-In order for you to know what ingredients and toner is right for your type, I recommend gaining a thorough understanding of the acid mantle and barrier function first, because most sensitive and dry skin conditions stem from an imbalance in these areas.
+In order for you to know what ingredients and toners are right for your skin type, I recommend gaining a thorough understanding of the acid mantle and barrier function first, as most sensitive and dry skin conditions stem from an imbalance in these areas.

 For sensitive and dry skin guys and gals, toners can help to balance your skin through lipid replacement.